splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/5-working-with-multiples/1-tour/02-fly-catch.md

 ---
 title: Arrays in Fly Catch
+banner:
+  content: This is an optional tour - use it to extend your understanding.
 ---

 Our fly catch game currently has the spider chasing a single fly.
 Now that we have arrays, we can quickly change this to allow the spider to chase a number of flies.